rackerlabs/support-how-to/content/how-to/rackspace-email/enable-or-disable-two-factor-authentication-for-administrators/index.md

 As an administrator of your company's email solution, you have a great deal of control over your account.
 If your administrator access is compromised, the results can be devastating to your business.
 A strong security policy is not complete without enabling two-factor authentication.

-### Multi-factor authentication options
+### Multifactor authentication options

 The Cloud Office Control Panel provides two options for enabling multifactor authentication when you first log in.
 Upon login you are required to set up multifactor authentication.

-#### Use text message multi-factor authentication
+#### Use text message multifactor authentication

-With text message multi-factor authentication, you can use your phone number to receive a one-time code that allows you access to the control panel.
+With text message multifactor authentication, you can use your phone number to receive a one-time code that allows you access to the control panel.

-Use the following steps to enable text message multi-factor authentication:
+Use the following steps to enable text message multifactor authentication:

 1. Log in to your [Cloud Office Control Panel](https://cp.rackspace.com).